What’s Happening

 CHILDREN

-- Children age 2 and under do not need a ticket for entry.
+• Children age 2 and under do not need a ticket for entry.
 Children 2 and under who enter free will need to sit in the laps of the accompanying adult.
-You can purchase a ticket if you need a seat for you 2 and under child.
+You can purchase a ticket if you need a seat for your 2 or under child.

 LOST/FORGOTTEN TICKETS